Available Now

 Leigh Blackmore

-This new 3rd reprint edition features an updated bibliography and an extended reviews section.
+This new 4th reprint edition features an updated bibliography and an extended reviews section.
 Several of the poems have received revision at Leigh's hand, making these the definitive texts of these poems.
 Fantastic new cover coloring by artist, Gavin O'Keefe, and the always superb interior book-designing of David E. Schultz, complement the strange ecstasies of this book.

-With a Foreword by US critic and scholar S. T. Joshi, and an introduction by the editors of P’rea Press, Spores from Sharnoth and Other Madnesses is an essential acquistion for enthusiasts of horrific and dark verse.
+With a Foreword by US critic and scholar S. T. Joshi, and an introduction by the editors of P’rea Press, Spores from Sharnoth and Other Madnesses is an essential acquisition for enthusiasts of horrific and dark verse.

 “Excellent poetry of the weird … If you love Lovecraft and admire formal poetic form and structure then this professional debut collection must be in your collection!”